compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 softmax which correspond to illegal connections.

 ## Position-wise Feed-Forward Networks
-> **Commentary:**
-> While attention handles interaction between positions, the FFN processes each position
-> independently.
-The two linear layers with ReLU in between add non-linearity and
-> transform the representation.
-The inner dimension $d_{ff} = 2048$ is 4x the model dimension,
-> giving the network more capacity.

 In addition to attention sub-layers, each of the layers in our encoder and decoder contains a fully connected feed-forward network,